 06.02.01.02 Step 2.1.2: Estimate Bounding Value of the Fire Ignition Frequency

-The generic used in Step 2.1.2 are based on a review of past fire PRA practice and insights gained from evaluations of fire event data.
+The generic FIFs used in Step 2.1.2 are based on a review of past fire PRA practice and insights gained from evaluations of fire event data.
 Generic fire area designations from these studies, and the corresponding fire event frequency estimates, were compiled.
 The values recommended for use in the Fire Protection SDP were based on a primarily conservative interpretation of the cited values.
 The sources considered are:

 Typical Individual Plant Examination for External Events (IPEEE) practice as documented in the EPRI Fire-Induced Vulnerability Evaluation (FIVE) method (EPRI TR-100370) and the Fire PRA Implementation Guide (EPRI TR-105928);